daveads/daveads.github.io/content/note/_index.md

 **Needed a way keep track of all my readings** && and view them when needed

-I do have a **physcial notes** but they always end up some where i can't really keep track of
+I do have a **physcial notes** but they always end up some where i can't really keep track of.

 This contains unfinished notes from books, videos, articles i have read or will be reading pretty soon.